-Funeral Director, Technical Certificate
+Funeral Director, Technical Certificate (online program)

 The Funeral Director Technical Certificate is designed to meet the prerequisites for licensure and employment in funeral service as a Funeral Director in the State of Texas.
 This academic program is designed to meet specific state or professional needs and is not accredited by the American Board of Funeral Service Education.
 Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE Accredited program is required.
-The TC in Funeral Directing is offered as on-line and face-to-face coursework.